Skip to content

 You don’t have 20 minutes.
 You have 4 minutes between meetings.
 You have 90 seconds after you read an email that made your stomach flip.
 You have the 30 seconds before you walk into a board meeting where you actually need to think clearly.

 Generic meditation apps treat meditation like a daily practice — something you do in isolation to build up resilience over time.
-That’s real, and it works.
-But right now, you need something different: a tool that works in your actual work moments, not before or after them.
+That can be valuable.
+But right now, you may need something different: a tool for your actual work moments, not only before or after them.

 These are moment-specific problems that require moment-specific tools.
 This guide is that — a map of what to use, when, and why.
 Not theory.
 Not practices.
 Real tools for real moments.